-HOPES CAP assistance programs in Hoboken.
+HOPES CAP assistance programs in Hoboken and Hundson County.

 Utility bill assistance programs

 Look into emergency water bill assistance.
 HOPES CAP is an official application agency for United Water Cares and New Jersey American Water.
 These programs represent a major relief for low-income families.
 By providing grants to assist with making water bill payments, the United Water Cares helps out people who have been experiencing temporary financial difficulties.
-Aid is also offered from a network of social service agencies located in the Hudson County community.
+Financial aid is also offered from a network of social service agencies located in the Hudson County community.

 There are other options as well.
 These are in addition to the potential support from the H2O Help to Others Program, New Jersey American Water provides assistance to people through LIPP - Low Income Payment Program.
 The program helps qualified customers by offering aid that equivalent to as much as 20% of a customer’s monthly bill.
 A household is eligible for the program if its total monthly household income does not exceed targets in place from the Federal Government Poverty Level.
+Read more on, and find water bill assistance.

 The agency has programs, or information on resources, for different types of utilities.
 Among the numerous community services available, HOPES works to help residents of Hoboken who have fallen behind on their heating or energy bills due some financial difficulties.
 They are an official, approved application agency for the NJ SHARES assistance program.
 Staff can advise clients on the process.